churikawit/GoAmi/README.md

 # GoAmi
-library for connect to Linkage Center
+Library for connect to Linkage Center